luk036/luk036.github.io/algo4dfm/complexity.md

   $k$ \[Bar-Yehuda and Even, 1981\] and \[Hochbaum, 1982a\].
 (HW:
   Implement the algorithms.)

-- Garey and Johnson: GT
+- Garey and Johnson: GT1

 ---